What should I do?

 The rules today mean that you do not have to stop your studies or apply for leave from the university if you wish to take maternity leave.
 However you must make the university aware that you are either taking a break from studying or that you want to study part-time.

 Adoption is equated to birth.
-The maternity leave application automatically includes the following rules which therefore should not be applied for separately or through your Study Board:
+The parental leave application automatically includes the following rules which therefore should not be applied for separately or through your Study Board:

 - Study Sample